rongrimes/zipfile-dedup/README.md

 # zipfile-dedup
 This project takes two zipfiles, and dedeupes out duplicate files in the older zip file.
 Files are considered a match if their timestamps are equal, or exactly 1 hour out which seems to happen across daylight savings zones or time perfiods.

-The program grew out of a need of company backup zipfiles growing beyond 200GB and not using disspace on removable drives effectively.
+The program grew out of a need of company backup zipfiles growing beyond 200GB and not using disk space on removable drives effectively.

 ## Usage
 `zipfile-dedup.py [-h] --old FILE_1 --recent FILE_2`